Haschtl/RealTimeOpenControl/docs/index.rst

 ================================================
 Follow one of the installation-instructions (pip, builds, source): :doc:`INSTALLATION`

+See this :doc:`/EXAMPLE` to get an idea of the capabilities of RTOC.

 Writing your first plugin
 --------------------------------
 Have a look at the plugin-documentation: :doc:`PLUGINS`